grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 [//]: # (### They approach the depot island, are inspected)

-"About fuckin' time."
-Said Percy.
+"About fuckin' time," said Percy.
 She planned to climb up to the bridge and check with Owen in a minute, but first she wanted to look through the periscope.
 Since it would be higher up above the surface, she would potentially be able to see further.
 The bearing was obviously straight ahead, so she swung the barrel of the periscope around while looking through the viewfinder.
 The cigarillo still hung from her lips, with smoke rising up to her nostrils.
 "Aye.
-Fuckin' dawn's cracking up there... and I see a blot of an island ahead of us."
+Fuckin' dawn's cracking... and I see a blot of an island ahead of us."
 She watched it for a while.
-It slowly, slowly came towards her and details came into view.
+It slowly, slowly came towards her and details resolved themselves.
 It was a rocky, slightly-cliffed shore with some sparse vegetation on top.

-"Uh, Shakes," she said with a sinking, somewhat terrified feeling, "there's nothing on that island."
+"Mind if I look?"
+Shakes asked.

+"Help yourself."
+Percy stepped back and pulled the cigarillo from her lips as she exhaled.

+Shakes squinted into the viewfinder.
+"Um...
+Cap'n Percy... there's nothing on that fuckin' island."

-"Naw!"
-Said Shakes.
-"Course not.
-The depot is for, uh, discreet fucking operations.
+"No. The depot is for, ya know, discreet fuckin' operations.
 It's entirely underwater, built into the side of the seamount."

+"Ah," said Shakes, tapping the side of his greasy nose knowingly.

-"Ah."
-Said Percy.
-It was fairly common for a depot that handled sensitive cargo to be build partly underwater --- particularly the submarine docking area.
-Doing that kept Authority eyes off comings and goings.
-But usually there was a small surface component too for handling completely licensed and permitted cargo, and for the convenience of being able to operate without the complexity and care underwater fittings required when it was possible to do so.
-But she could see how if a depot were located close to the border between two very aggressive Authorities, as this one was, it was clearly logical to keep the whole operation off the surface.
-On the other hand, it also meant these might be rougher and less agreeable characters than the typical scum they dealt with in the submarine cargo industry.
+It was fairly common for a depot that handled sensitive cargo to be built partly underwater -- particularly the submarine docking area.
+That kept Authority eyes off comings and goings.
+But usually there was also a small surface component for handling completely licensed and permitted cargo, and for the convenience of being able to operate without the complexity and care underwater fittings required when it was possible to do so.
+But with a depot located close to the border between two very aggressive Authorities, as this one was, there was a clear logic to keeping the whole operation off the surface.

-"So, how do we..."
-Percy started to ask.
+"So, how the fuck do we..."
+Shakes started to ask.

-The ship-to-ship radio lit up over her head. _"To approaching submarine: stop your motors and prepare to be boarded."_
+The ship-to-ship radio lit up over their heads. _"To approaching submarine: stop your motors and prepare to be boarded."_

-"That's how."
-Said Shakes.
+"That's how," said Percy.

-They shut the _Prospect's_ motors down, and Percy headed up to the bridge on the top of the sail.
+They shut the _Prospect's_ motor down, and Percy headed up to the bridge on the top of the sail.
 A mini-sub, maybe 15 meters long, had surfaced off their starboard side.
-A couple of large men, almost as big as Hemi, were climbing into an inflatable boat.
+A pair of large men, almost as big as Hemi, were climbing into an inflatable boat.
 They motored across the gap between the two subs, and climbed up the steel rungs on the outside of the _Prospect's_ sail.

-"Transport sub?"
-Were the first words from their mouth.
-They wore old moth-eaten wool clothes: tightly worsted slacks, and cable-knit sweaters, like old North Atlantic fishermen.
+"Transport sub?" was the first question as soon as they stood on the bridge.
+They wore old moth-eaten wool clothes: tightly worsted slacks, and cable-knit sweaters, like old fishermen.

-"Ya."
-Said Percy.
-"We're unarmed: no tubes."
+"Yes," said Percy, "we're unarmed: no tubes."

-"Right." said the other of the two and spat on her deck.
+"Right." said the one of the two who had not spoken yet and spat on her deck.
 "We just gotta do a quick check if ya want to come any closer to the fuckin' island.
 Otherwise, ya gotta go back the way ya came."

-"Well, we got no fuel left, so we're not going fucking back anywhere.
+"Well, we got no fuel left, so we're not going back anywhere.
 Get your check over with."

 They climbed down the hatch.
 They spent the next 20 minutes crawling through the _Prospect_ with Shakes and Hemi.
 When they got back to the control room, they were a little less gruff.
 "Eh, fuck.
 Sorry, but being fucking careful in these waters is how we stay in fucking business.
-Y'all seem harmless enough, though it's fucking weird coming in hauling another sub under ya."
+Y'all seem harmless enough, though it's fucking curious comin' in hauling another sub under ya."

-"Not exactly my fucking original plan."
-Said Captain Percy.
+"Not exactly my original plan," said Captain Percy.
 "So what's the docking procedure here?"

 "Well, first fucking step is the dock fee.
 You pay that to us before you dock."

 Percy suddenly regretted her comment that they were out of fuel.
 She had accidentally given them a lever to extract whatever they wanted from her for this "docking fee."
 And extract they did.
-Based on her experience, she estimated that probably 15% of the price they quoted her was legitimate.
+Based on her experience, she estimated that probably 15 percent of the price they quoted her was legitimate.
 The rest they would pocket.
 She asked them to wait while she retrieved a stack of coins from her cabin.

 They split the coins between them, barely even pretending that it was a legitimate transaction.
-Shakes watched the transaction with a slightly nervous look escaping from his face.
+Shakes watched the transaction with a slightly nervous look on his face.

-With the coins stashed in their pocket, the depot men very friendly.
+With the coins stashed in their pocket, the depot men became very friendly.
 "OK boss.
 You can get on your ship-to-ship and contact the docking control office.
 They'll give you a docking assignment, and turn the sonar beacon on for ya.
 If there's anything else we can help you with, you can ring us up on ship-to-ship as well."

-"Fuckin' thanks so much."
-Said Percy.
+"Thanks so fuckin' much," said Percy.

 Percy followed them as they climbed back outside on the bridge.
 They puttered their little inflatable boat back to their small patrol sub.
-Percy could see them sharing a good-natured laugh between themselves even from the height of the _Prospect's_ sail.
+Percy could see them sharing a laugh between themselves even from the height of the _Prospect's_ sail.

-"Don't worry," Said Shakes when she got back to the control room, "they might be total fucking assholes, but we should be able to get everything yer boat needs here."

-"If I have enough fucking coin left to afford it."
-Percy replied.
+[//]: # (----- invisible character break)

 [//]: # (### They dock at the underwater dock)

-Percy picked up the ship-to-ship mic and raised the docking control office, now within range of the ship-to-ship radio.
+Back in the control room, Percy picked up the ship-to-ship mic and raised the docking control office, now within range of the ship-to-ship radio.
 They got their docking port and, sealing up the _Prospect's_ external hatch, they used the last remaining few minutes of their batteries to dive the boat.

+[//]: # (----- EDITED TO HERE -----)

 [//]: # (Not sure how much you want to get into visual description of exteriors in the next graf.
 Might be more interesting to only describe it from the inside.)

+[//]: # (Also gotta deal with the fact that if the Prospect sail is 20 meters down, the Gnat will be beyond it's depth limit.
+Maybe something like: During the whole procedure, Shakes stood sweating at the hatch that led down the _Gnat_ listening for the sound of his boat collapsing as they pushed it to what he assumed was the absolute limit his boat could take. -- remember he didn't have a mating collar before, so he never docked that way -- or did he? didnt I address that at some point?)

 The docking bay was located about 20 meters down underwater.
-It was typical underwater docking bay for cargo --- a long cylindrical tube of curved and welded plate steel.
+It was typical underwater docking bay for cargo -- a long cylindrical tube of curved and welded plate steel.
 It stuck 100 meters out of the side of the seamount and was supported by a hazardous and seemingly randomly placed array of bracing bars that ran from the tube back to the seamount at an angle.
 There were docking slips of a wide variety of sizes placed on all four sides of the tube along the entire length of it capable of docking all manner of sizes and orientations of cargo subs.
 There were between a dozen and two dozen slips, and maybe half of them had submarines docked at them already, arranged at various angles, like leeches with orifices sucking at a giant limb.

 The _Prospect_ followed the sonar beacon to docking slip four, located on the bottom of the docking bay tube.
-It was the largest size slip this depot had available --- or even widely used in the cargo sub industry.
+It was the largest size slip this depot had available -- or even widely used in the cargo sub industry.
 It was something of a standard size for large cargo hold hatches.
-They carefully eased the _Prospect_ up under slip four, until the big cargo hatch on the _Prospect's_ deck came up under the docking slip and connected to it --- essentially a scaled-up maneuver of exactly how the _Gnat_ had mated to the underside of the _Prospect_.
+They carefully eased the _Prospect_ up under slip four, until the big cargo hatch on the _Prospect's_ deck came up under the docking slip and connected to it -- essentially a scaled-up maneuver of exactly how the _Gnat_ had mated to the underside of the _Prospect_.

 Hemi went down to the cargo hold and walked, hunched-over, out across the catwalk that hung maybe two meters down from the ceiling of the hold.
 Captain Percy could walk fully upright on the catwalk, but not Hemi.
 He made his way to the large cargo hatch above the far end of the catwalk.
 He picked up a rubber mallet that was left hanging on some hooks by the catwalk for this purpose and banged on the big cargo hatch with it, setting off a pleasant low gong sound that reverberated for a full 20 seconds.
 He waited a few second more and then heard the pop of the dock crew unsealing the hatch into the docking bay above him, the whir of an electric pump sucking the residual water out of the slip well, and then a few minutes after that came the answering pounding on the _Prospect's_ cargo hatch letting Hemi know it was OK to pop it.
 He released the hatch locks.